 With a title that could easily have been something along the lines of The Lost But Miraculously Retrieved Sessions, the Utah Desert band 3hattrio deliver some of their most experimental work to date, with ten selections that explore the outer reaches of Americana.
 Having almost lost the audio files when a piano fell on the hard drive, causing what was thought to be irretrievable damage, by some quirk of fate (and a little TLC), the files were restored to their former glory and Lost Sessions began its little journey as a miracle child.
 In places, the songs venture into minimalist trance-like territory, such as “No In-Between” and “Disquieting”, with only the very occasional drift back into what might be considered standard song form, “In Or Out” and “Miss Tilly” for instance.
 Much of the album is sparse and daringly explorational, but this is its strength, especially some of its more eerily dreamlike moments.

-Miss Tilly is featured on this week’s edition of the Vaults radio show.
+Miss Tilly is included on this week’s edition of the Vaults radio show.

 Brigitte DeMeyer – Seeker | BDM Music